INDA25PlusPlus/hermanha-simd/README.md

 ## Conclusion

-By using SIMD to compute 4 pixels at the same time we manage to speed up the mandelbrot rendering to approcimatly 4 times the original speed, of a scalar application.
+By using SIMD to compute 4 pixels at the same time we manage to speed up the mandelbrot rendering to approcimatly 4 times the original speed of a scalar application.